 3. Reduction In Feelings Of Isolation

 Of course – if neighbors they have known for years have moved away, if their friends have passed away or also moved away then this “benefit” of aging in place is no longer valid.
-It may then be time to consider moving to a location where there are more opportunities for more social engagements.
+It may then be time to consider moving to a location where there are more opportunities for social interaction.

 4. Sense Of Independence